gctools-outilsgc/profile-docs/src/docs/en/account/features.md

 ## Account management

 You can manage different aspects of your account here.
+Like changing email and password.

 ### Active sessions